BASIC

 What To Expect

-After lunch we dive into map and compass navigation lectures and exercises during which you will learn how to read different types of maps, how to read grid references and how to make your compass work in unison with a map.
-These skills will be used the following day in the field when performing the 12 point navigation course.
+After lunch we begin map and compass navigation lectures and exercises during which you will learn how to read different types of maps, how to read grid references and how to make your compass and your map work together.
+You will use these skills the following day in the field when walking the 12-point navigation course.

-Along the way of the navigation course we will also stop at a stagnant pond and discuss different types of water filtration devices and methods of treating undrinkable water in order to make it clean enough to ingest.
+Along the way of the navigation course we will stop at a stagnant water pond to discuss and demonstrate various types of water treatment methods and gear that is used to process and decontaminate dirty water for drinking.

-About 3/4 of the way through the navigation exercise we will take a lunch break for which everyone will be given a military-style ration meal.
+About 3/4 of the way through the navigation course we will take a lunch break for which everyone will be given a military-style field ration to enjoy.

 Equipment